MaxInvent

 A paid platform that saves you 30 seconds per order more than pays for itself at £125/month, before you factor in the reduced cancellation risk from faster, more accurate dispatch.

-This is why we recommend MaxInvent Starter at £149/month over free-tier solutions once you're past ~800 orders/month: the time savings fund the difference and you stop worrying about accidentally breaking the order flow by bumping into feature limits.
+This is why we recommend MaxInvent Starter at £99.99/month launch pricing over free-tier solutions once you're past ~800 orders/month: the time savings fund the difference and you stop worrying about accidentally breaking the order flow by bumping into feature limits.

 How to calculate your own cheapest option